ibm-cloud-architecture/eda-rt-inventory-gitops/environments/multi-tenancy/student/README.md

     git clone https://github.com/<github-account>/eda-rt-inventory-gitops
     ```

-1. Verify the GitOps Operator is installed.
+1. Verify the OpenShift GitOps Operator is installed on your OpenShift cluster.

     Work in the `eda-rt-inventory-gitops/environments/multi-tenancy/student` folder.